sillevl/course-databases/data-exchange-formats/csv.md

    zzz,yyy,xxx
    ```

 3. There maybe an optional header line appearing as the first line of the file with the same format as normal record lines.
-This header will contain names corresponding to the fields in the file and should contain the same number of fields as the records in the rest of the file (the presence or absence of the header line should be indicated via the optional "header" parameter of this MIME type).
+This header will contain names corresponding to the fields in the file and should contain the same number of fields as the records in the rest of the file.

    For example: